 An interactive cat toy is a toy that responds to your cat’s natural behaviors in some way.
-It essentially mimics prey, such as birds and mice, and can be used in playtime.
+It essentially mimics prey, such as birds and mice, and can be used during playtime.

-There’s a wide range of toys on the market designed for this purpose.
+There are a wide range of toys on the market designed for this purpose.
 We commonly think of battery operated toys.
-Some examples include: catnip mice with tails that move when your cat plays with them, ball track toys which allow balls to be rolled around an enclosed space or laser toys.
+Some examples include: catnip mice with tails that move when your cat plays with them, ball track toys, which allow balls to be rolled around an enclosed space or laser toys.

 PetFusion Ambush Interactive Electronic Cat Toy

-This interactive toy stimulates hunting and pouncing, both traits your declawed cat still has despite no claws.
-A bright multi colored feather will randomly pop out from one of the 6 holes around the edge of the toy.
+This interactive toy stimulates hunting and pouncing, both traits your declawed cat still has despite having no claws.
+A bright, multicolored feather will randomly pop out of one of the six holes around the edge of the toy.
 The speed of the feather popping out can be adjusted.
-The toy lights up using LED color lighting to further enhance the encourage the cat to investigate.
+The toy lights up using LED color lighting to further encourage the cat to investigate.